Trustworthy-AI-UU-NKI/DIMAFx/README.md

 ## Acknowledgements
 This project builds upon several excellent research repositories, including [DIMAF](https://github.com/Trustworthy-AI-UU-NKI/DIMAF), [MMP](https://github.com/mahmoodlab/MMP), [UNI](https://github.com/mahmoodlab/UNI), [CLAM](https://github.com/mahmoodlab/CLAM) and [CSDisentanglement_Metrics_Library](https://github.com/vios-s/CSDisentanglement_Metrics_Library).
 We are grateful to the authors and developers of these projects for their contributions and for sharing their work openly.

+## Paper
+This is de codebase for our preprint [Bridging the gap between Performance and Interpretability: An Explainable Disentangled Multimodal Framework for Cancer Survival Prediction](https://arxiv.org/pdf/2603.02162).
+Please consider citing our work if it contributes to your research.

 ![](docs/uu_logo.png)